Maya script: Decipherment

 From that point, progress proceeded rapidly.
 Scholars such as J. Kathryn Josserand, Nick Hopkins and others published findings that helped to construct a Mayan vocabulary.
 The "old school" continued to resist the results of the new scholarship for some time.
 A decisive event which helped to turn the tide in favor of the new approach occurred in 1986, at an exhibition entitled "The Blood of Kings: A New Interpretation of Maya Art", organized by InterCultura and the Kimbell Art Museum and curated by Schele and by Yale art historian Mary Miller.
-This exhibition and its attendant catalogue—and international publicity—revealed to a wide audience the new world which had latterly been opened up by progress in decipherment of Maya hieroglyphics.
-Not only could a real history of ancient America now be read and understood, but the light it shed on the material remains of the Maya showed them to be real, recognisable individuals.
-They stood revealed as a people with a history like that of all other human societies: full of wars, dynastic struggles, shifting political alliances, complex religious and artistic systems, expressions of personal property and ownership and the like.
+This exhibition and its attendant catalogue—and international publicity—revealed to a wide audience the history which had latterly been opened up by progress in decipherment of Maya hieroglyphics.
+Not only could a history of ancient America now be read and understood, but it helped to connect the material remains of the to what had been written about the recorded individuals; they were now re-evaluated as a people with a history like that of all other human societies: with wars, dynastic struggles, shifting political alliances, complex religious and artistic systems, expressions of personal property and ownership and the like.
 Moreover, the new interpretation, as the exhibition demonstrated, made sense out of many works of art whose meaning had been unclear and showed how the material culture of the Maya represented a fully integrated cultural system and world-view.
-Gone was the old Thompson view of the Maya as peaceable astronomers without conflict or other attributes characteristic of most human societies.
+The old Thompson view of the Maya as peaceable astronomers without conflict or other attributes characteristic of most human societies was no longer applicaple.

 However, three years later, in 1989, supporters who continued to resist the modern decipherment interpretation made their last argument against it.
 This occurred at a conference at Dumbarton Oaks.
 It did not directly attack the methodology or results of decipherment, but instead contended that the ancient Maya texts had indeed been read but were "epiphenomenal".
 This argument was extended from a populist perspective to say that the deciphered texts tell only about the concerns and beliefs of the society's elite, and not about the ordinary Maya.
 In opposition to this idea, Michael Coe described "epiphenomenal" as "a ten penny word meaning that Maya writing is only of marginal application since it is secondary to those more primary institutions—economics and society—so well studied by the dirt archaeologists."
 Linda Schele noted following the conference that this is like saying that the inscriptions of ancient Egypt—or the writings of Greek philosophers or historians—do not reveal anything important about their cultures.
-Most written documents in most cultures tell us about the elite, because in most cultures in the past, they were the ones who could write (or could have things written down by scribes or inscribed on monuments).